The vein which brings oxygenated blood to the heart from the lungs:

 Answer

-Lymph is the fluid contained within the lymph vessels and lymphatic organs.
-It is also a part of immune system and its main function is defence against germs.
+Lymph is a pale yellow fluid contained within lymph vessels and lymphatic organs.
+It is part of the immune system and helps in defence against germs.

 Define Artificial pacemaker